pseudoPixels/CloneCognition/docs/CONTRIBUTING.md

 Everyone is welcome to contribute this project.
 If you have an improvement or a bugfix please do open a pull request.

-If you are unsure about any work, please just open an issue or send me (@Humpheh) a message with what you want to do and I will get back to you as soon as I can!
+If you are unsure about any work, please just open an issue with what you want to do and I will get back to you as soon as I can!

 ### Resources